Tips For Exercising In Older Age

 Exercises That Rank High On The Intensity Scale Are:

 Using a bicycle at high speed or downhill is an example of anaerobic running.
 Tennis, football, trekking, and aerobic dancing uphill may work wonders for your health.
-If you struggle with motivation to get out of the house to exercise, ask a family member or friend to join you.
-Alternatively, you could join a local walking/running group to gain a community feel.
+If you struggle to get out of the house to exercise, ask a family member or friend to join you.
+Alternatively, join a local walking/running group to gain a community feel.

 Building Muscle In Older Age

-It would be best if you worked up a sweat and needed a break to get the health benefits of strength training.
+It would be best to work up a sweat and take a break to reap the health benefits of strength training.

-It’s possible to do strength training in several settings, from the privacy of one’s own home to purpose-built fitness centres.
+Strength training can be done in several settings, from the privacy of one’s own home to purpose-built fitness centres.

 Some Common Muscle-Building Exercises Are Listed Below.